 The Peace and Justice Committee works on the root causes of oppression and violence seeking systemic change.
 We welcome representatives from all congregations as committee members or as part of our grassroots liaison network.
-For information about upcoming meetings please contact Judith Tribett.
+Our committee also serves as a chapter of the Episcopal Peace Fellowship.
+For information about upcoming meetings please contact Ellen Lindeen.

 We are involved in advocacy and education with a special focus on refugee work, gun violence, economic justice, the Middle East, immigration reform, anti-racism work, support for the Standing Rock reservation, and LGBTQ issues.